coincharge-io/BTCPayWall/readme.txt

 Sell digital content that is played directly.
 With the View module, you can offer videos or audio files to your visitors for a fee and have them played directly on your own website.

-**Digital Store**
+**Download Store**

-With the Digital Store you can sell your digital files and the customer can download this file to his computer.
+With the Download Store you can sell your digital files and the customer can download this file to his computer.

 **Receive tips & donations**